rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 ### Managing Packages
-You already know how to create, delete, activate and deactivate a virtual environment.
+Ok, so you now know how to create, delete, activate and deactivate a virtual environment.
 Now let's see how to manage the packages inside them.
 First, don't forget to activate the virtual environment.
-Now, to install a package, for example [django-drip-campaings](https://pypi.org/project/django-drip-campaigns/), you can execute:
+To install a package, for example [django-drip-campaings](https://pypi.org/project/django-drip-campaigns/), you can execute:

 ```
 pipenv install django-drip-campaigns